 Daniel Garisto is a Columbia College sophomore from Bellport, N.Y.
 He plans to major in physics and is bad at concentrating.
 He is an editorial page editor at Spectator, was an orientation leader for the New Student Orientation Program, and was involved in particle physics research at Nevis Laboratories.
 Dan is fond of nighttime bike rides, opinions, and kumquats.

-Peter Andrews is a Columbia College senior from Wilmington, Delaware—the greatest of the 50 states.
+Peter Andrews is a Columbia College senior from Wilmington, Del.—the greatest of the 50 states.
 He is majoring in history and concentrating in political science.
-Around campus he is the head manager of the Columbia University Marching Band, a sports columnist for the Columbia Daily Spectator, and a member of the Undergraduate History Council.
-He is fan of the Philadelphia Eagles, Arsenal FC, constitutional law, and National Treasure.
+Around campus he is the former head manager of the Columbia University Marching Band, a sports columnist for the Columbia Daily Spectator, a play-by-play commentator for WKCR Sports, and a member of the Undergraduate History Council.
+He is a fan of the Philadelphia Eagles, Arsenal FC, constitutional law, Ke$ha, and “National Treasure.”

-Nathalie Barton is a Columbia College senior majoring in American studies and concentrating in History.
-On campus, she is an advisory board member for the Undergraduate Recruitment Committee.
-She spent the spring semester and summer in Paris, working on a research project when not on foodie missions.
-A fan of scenic train rides and a goat cheese connoisseur, Nathalie enjoys perusing the New York Times real estate section and doing crosswords.
+Nathalie Barton is a senior in Columbia College, majoring American Studies and concentrating in History.
+On campus, she is also a member of the advisory board for the Undergraduate Recruitment Committee.
+She spent the spring and summer of the last year in Paris, working on a research project when not going on foodie missions and sitting in parks.
+Raised in Charlottesville, VA, Nathalie enjoys reading about pop culture, arguing about pop culture and organizing dinners.